PiotrParyl/iot-house/README.md

 ### Water
 -----------------------------------------------------------

-For wather measuring i use this water meter.
-Signal from register go to Anybus M-Bus/Modbus-TCP-Gateway by M-Bus where is convert to Modbus-TCP.
-From Anybus signal goes by to RasberyPi by TCP/IP protocol in LAN where bot (code in 'bots' file) written by me convert binary value to decimal value and send it to remote database every 5 min.
+The water meter shown below was used to measure the water.
+The signal from the water meter goes to the Anybus M-Bus/Modbus-TCP-Gateway by M-Bus where it is converted to Modbus-TCP.
+The signal then heads to the Rasberry Pi and is sent to the database.

 -----------------------------------------------------------
 ![299819866_476893500568790_1032156745109520596_n](https://user-images.githubusercontent.com/44020188/185767357-36bae3b8-2d75-4846-8627-dfc2f47971b2.jpg)